ryanndu/ceblpy/README.md

 **[ceblpy](https://github.com/ryanndu/ceblpy)** is a Python package designed for working with the Canadian Elite Basketball League (CEBL) data.

-The package has functions to retrieve team and play box scores, game schedules, coach and officials information, and full play-by-play data.
+The package has functions to retrieve team and player box scores, game schedules, coach and officials information, and full play-by-play data.

 ## Installation